hldohaga/upfnabp/litlead.md

 ## Descriptive Data

-The study population the median age was 38.
+The study population median age was 38.
 The largest age group was 18-35.
 49% of the participants were male.

-The [table 4.1.1](tab:table3) shows the population exposed to UPF \>63% of their calories is made up of 4793 from a total of 14217 participants.
+The population exposed to UPF \>63% of their calories is made up of 4793 from a total of 14217 participants.
 This compares with 9424 participants with lower exposure.
 That is an exposure prevalence of 34%.